List of The Brittas Empire characters: Carole Parkinson

 Carole Parkinson is the receptionist of the centre.
-She is a loving mother to her three children, whom she keeps in the drawers and cupboards in the reception area, where she also lives.
-Despite having ambitions to be a writer and pianist, Carole's talents remain unrecognized by the wider world.
+She is a loving mother to her three children, whom she keeps in drawers and cupboards in the reception area where she also lives.
+Despite having ambitions to be a writer and pianist, Carole's talents remain unrecognised by the wider world.
 The beginning of the series sees Carole's husband leave her to live in Spain with her best friend.
 After Carole loses her job in the third series, a tactful suggestion from Laura leads Brittas to reclassify Carole as manager of the staff creche.

 Brittas views Carole as hopeless and unattractive, on one occasion arranging the seating plan for an exclusive classical concert so that both she and Colin will be behind everyone else.
-Frequent references throughout the series are made to a fancy dress party hosted by Julie, at which Carole and Helen wore similar tiger costumes; this confusion resulted in the birth of Carole's twins in the Leisure Centre sauna.
-Although initially said to be a boy and a girl, later references suggest that the twins were girls named Jessica and Emily.
+Frequent references throughout the series are made to a fancy dress party hosted by Julie, at which Carole and Helen wore similar tiger costumes; this confusion results in the birth of Carole's twins in the leisure centre sauna.
+Although initially said to be a boy and a girl, later references suggest that the twins are girls named Jessica and Emily.
 Gordon is not informed that he is the twins' real father until the final episode.

-At the end of series five, Carole finally finds happiness with an Austrian man named Von Trapp, who is employed by the Social Services department to investigate the (true) report that she is keeping her children in drawers and cupboards.
+At the end of Series 5, Carole finally finds happiness with an Austrian man named Von Trapp, who is employed by the Social Services department to investigate the report that she is keeping her children in drawers and cupboards.
 Carole's appearance in the unexpected sixth series is explained by Von Trapp's affair with a nun.
-A segment of the Christmas 1994 special, "In The Beginning", implied that Carole eventually left the centre to become a world-famous pianist.
+A segment of the Christmas 1994 special, "In the Beginning", implied that Carole eventually left the centre to become a world-famous pianist.